 To illustrate that there was a deliberate choice in designing our diagrams fully in-position; we'll talk about one possible other approach we could take, which is to design diagrams with a "consistent" three-fingers-per-string shape.
 That's a method that would include a shift up at the B string; and still build a similar, complete set of anchor "shapes".

 We believe you could agree that would make a better scale fingering, than a fretboard anchor.
 The shift up would lean every anchor in that one direction; and we feel that'd introduce a quirk: either there's a different root anchor note between the high and low E strings; or, they may seem to "leave a missing link anchor" in "top-right" in the one position.
-(Note that by simply playing up to the high strings in the same position, you'd cross into the next lower shapeand also, one anchor would actually be in two positions.)
+(Note that by simply playing up to the high strings while staying in position, you'd cross into the next lower shape — and also, one anchor shape would actually be in two positions.)
 As we've said also, you'd be missing chord tones in the one anchor!

 From our point of view, t's a kind of "quirk" if that's an "anchor", because: in shifting the high strings, the shape has in fact selected one of two choices at the duplicate tone.
 Not only might you prefer to stay in position, you could play the duplicate tone.